 In 1696 the Irish philosopher John Toland wrote Christianity Not Mysterious.
 This book claimed that both God and God's revelations were accessible to human reason and that the so called Christian mysteries are nothing but the manipulations of the clergy.

 These two works broke the taboo of questioning Christian dogma, which was very courageous at the time, for this was the time of the Inquisition.
-People who questioned Biblical dogma could meet the same fate as Giordano Bruno who was convicted of being a heretic because he stated that the earth is not the center of the universe.
+People who questioned Biblical dogma could meet the same fate as Giordano Bruno who was convicted of being a heretic because he stated that Jesus is not the son of God, the earth is not the center of the universe along with several other facts.
 For exercising his God-given reason Bruno paid the heavy price the superstition of revealed religion demanded - he was burned alive.
 In addition, these books took the additional positive step of injecting the use of reason in religious matters.
 Later Deists were to completely reject any idea of revelation and base their ideas of God simply on the application of their reason on the creation.
 The order of nature to them was evidence of design.
 The design they detected in nature lead them to believe there is a Designer of nature, which is God.

 In Peter Byrne's book NATURAL RELIGION AND THE NATURE OF RELIGION - THE LEGACY OF DEISM, it's stated the paramount difference between Deism/natural religion and revealed religion is, ". . . a distinction between a supposed set of divine truths specially communicated by God in history and a real system of truths available to all by the use of the unaided reason."
 This cornerstone of Deism was welcomed by people like Jefferson and Washington because it brought ideas of God current with modern science and knowledge.

 The Enlightenment philosophers saw no need for the revelations, rituals, and dogmas of Christianity and the other revealed religions.
 And neither did key figures in American history.